karmaniverous/stan/stan.system.md

 - full file listing in a 10‑backtick fence (no elisions)
   - Place the file path as an H2 markdown header line immediately above and outside the code block in the exact form:
-    `## path-from-repo-root`
-  - Do not insert the file path as a comment inside the code listing

-After all file listings, include the commit message:

-**Proposed Commit Message (copy/paste)**

-- Conventional Commit style recommended.
-- Subject line MUST be ≤ 50 characters.
-- Body lines MUST wrap at 72 characters or less.
-- IMPORTANT: Only commit messages inside the dedicated code block are wrapped to 72 characters.
-All other prose in responses should flow naturally without forced wrapping, except where code readability requires it.